ryanlj77/telos.contracts/contracts/eosio.saving/README.md

 ## Dependencies

-The WPS contract requires that the Trail Service contract be set on the `trailservice` account, and Trail 2 integration complete for `eosio.contracts` (to be completed in upcoming Telos Pine Update).
+The WPS contract requires that the Trail Service contract be set on the `trailservice` account, and Trail 2 activation complete for `eosio.contracts` (to be completed in upcoming Telos Pine Update).

 ## WPS Actions